- Being a double major

 In short, international students change and shape the way learning happens at U.Va., and we believe that their impact not only widens and enriches individual students’ university experience—it also allows our students to enter the wider world better prepared to greet opportunities and meet challenges.

 There is no separate or different application for international students.
 Please become familiar with our application instructions.
 If admitted, the Financial Guarantee for Foreign National Applicants is required for those who wish to accept the offer of admission.

 International students who want to transfer to U.Va. as a second- or third-year student should go to our online transfer information about coursework and other requirements.

-We strongly encourage Chinese applicants to participate in an English language assessment with one of our partner organizations in China.
-Please contact IntialView or CIEE to schedule your evaluation.
+We strongly encourage Chinese applicants to participate in an English language assessment with our partner organizations in China.
+Please contact IntialView to schedule your evaluation.
 This evaluation is an opportunity to display your communication skills, reasoning abilities, and your enthusiasm for becoming a successful student at the University of Virginia.
 Alumni interviews are not offered.

 Visas and Studying in the U.S.